kpdyer/fteproxy/doc/source/index.rst

    __init__.rst

-FTE API
+fteproxy API
 -------

-The FTE API contains the essential building blocks for constructing the FTE socket wrapper and fteproxy command line application.
+The fteproxy API contains the essential building blocks for constructing the FTE socket wrapper and fteproxy command line application.

 .. toctree::